Parneet-Raghuvanshi/GuessTheNumber/README.md

 # Short Summary

-A very Simple Guess the number application, in this project i have used Lottie Animations for more Interactive User Interface and Used Basic Java Functions to auto generate a number and then verify that and save the results into the mobile phone's local directory.
+A very Simple Guess the number application, in this project I have used Lottie Animations for a more Interactive User Interface and Used Basic Java Functions to auto-generate a number and then verify that and save the results into the mobile phone's local directory.

-Here are some GIF to get a visual about the working of the application.
+Here are some GIFs to get a visual of the working of the application.

 ![](https://media0.giphy.com/media/Nrt7m3mEYx0AkPtwUf/giphy.gif "Home Screen") ![](https://media1.giphy.com/media/p3YOIQNJJt5mIRvCmJ/giphy.gif "Number Entry") ![](https://media1.giphy.com/media/DkK4iPZMK3qJzsUKPE/giphy.gif "Success Page")